Tra-G/Javascript-Projects/README.md

 # Javascript-Projects
-YouTube clone built with HTML, CSS, and JavaScript.
-YouTube API data will be used to display videos on the website.
-It will be a replica of YouTube in terms of its UI
+Google Clone is built with Nextjs.
+A user will be search for something and get the results using google data